zephinzer/annams/README.md

 - [ ] Readiness Checks
 - [ ] Cross-Origin-Resource-Sharing (CORS)
 - [ ] REST-ful API

+### Future Development
+The following are on the roadmap for future development:

 - [ ] HTTP/2 Compatibility
 - [ ] GraphQL API
 - [ ] Administrator Frontend